ska-sa/spead2/doc/py-protocol.rst

   zero-dimensional array object.
 * If the format is given and is c8 and the array is one-dimensional, it is joined together into a Python :py:class:`str`.

+Finally, note that a heap with the CTRL_STREAM_STOP flag will shut down the stream, but the heap is not passed on to the application.
+Senders should thus avoid putting any other data in such heaps.